 Actually, the inability to lose those pesky 10 lbs is quite common among breastfeeding moms.
 Many women say it only finally came off when they stopped breastfeeding.
 There are several reasons for that – you may be eating too much, or too little, or getting less exercise than your body is used to.
 You’re probably spending a lot of time sitting on the couch, feeding your baby while scrolling Facebook.

 The other reason why new moms (and me) may have some trouble with that last few pounds is hormones.
 Prolactin is a hormone that is released every time your baby latches and it’s also a hormone that has been shown to cause weight gain, exhaustion, and lower energy levels.
 Breastfeeding mothers have 10 times more prolactin than the average person!

-And Prolactin suppresses the hormone Adiponectin which helps to promote a fast metabolism.
-So we need Prolactin to produce milk, but it suppresses Adiponectin which we need to lose weight.
+And rolactin suppresses the hormone adiponectin which helps to promote a fast metabolism.
+So we need prolactin to produce milk, but it suppresses adiponectin which we need to lose weight.
 It’s an annoying catch-22, and I guess I’ll have to resign myself to this new squishy bod*.

 *takes a break from blogging to order a cake

 After you have a baby you begin to see your boobs less as perky fun bags for your partner to play with, and more as big, saggy cow udders.
 It’s less fun for you to have them touched when they are engorged, painful, and leaking milk.
 And if your baby is going through a growth spurt and feeding constantly, your nipples will probably feel like they’re about to fall off.

 If that isn’t already unsexy enough, your baby will be sleeping about a foot from your bed.
 And will probably start fussing right in the middle of your sexcapade – which is possibly the world’s biggest turnoff.

 Add in the extra 10 lbs, the lack of sleep, the constant worrying, and the body odor and you’ve got a recipe for sex disaster.